Dr Jörg Wiegratz

 - Position: Lecturer in Political Economy of Global Development

-- Areas of expertise: neoliberalism; market society; neoliberal moral economy; moral restructuring; economic fraud; anti-fraud measures; cooperatives; cultural political economy; Uganda
+- Areas of expertise: neoliberalism; market society; neoliberal moral economy; neoliberal moral restructuring; economic fraud; anti-fraud measures; commercialisation; cultural political economy; Uganda; Kenya

 - Email: J.Wiegratz@leeds.ac.uk

 I work on the political economy and moral economy of neoliberalism in Africa and elsewhere, with a particular focus on the topics of neoliberal moral restructuring/change, economic fraud & anti-fraud measures, and commercialisation.
 I am on the editorial board of the Review of African Political Economy (ROAPE), and coordinator of the roape.net blog series on Capitalism in Africa and Economic trickery, fraud and crime in Africa.
 I was ROAPE editor for Briefings & Debates (2018-2021) and deputy editor of roape.net (2019-2021) and was part of the editorial team of the project ‘Capitalism in my City’ (in collaboration with Africa Is A Country and Mathare Social Justice Centre, 2020-2021).
 I currently also coedit a blog series on Pressure in the City.

 I joined POLIS in August 2012.
 Previously, I taught at the Universities of Bath and Sheffield.
 At POLIS, my roles include module leader for ‘North-South Linkages’ (UG level two), and ‘Africa in the Contemporary World’ (MA level).